hungdao-testing/natours_api/dev_notes/section10_authentication.md

     =>  This creates a 72 characters long, cryptographically strong (very random) password using hexadecimal encoding (numbers 0-9, letters A-F).
 Try running this in the terminal to understand the returned value: `node -e "console.log(require('crypto').randomBytes(4).toString('hex'));"`

+    c.
+Notes: encrypted resetToken is stored in DB, the plain resetToken is used to send email to user.

+8. Lecture #136:
+    - Send plain-version of resetToken to user via email, and compare it with the encrypted-version of the resetToken under DB.